 Although credit checks and property value assessments are part of the process, arranging bridging loan finance doesn’t involve the same intensity of gruelling affordability and stress-testing checks that mortgage providers have to go through.
 This means things can move quickly - and in fact, here at Enterprise Finance, our typical turnaround time from initial enquiry through to completion is just two weeks – but can be in some cases as little as three days.

 No penalties on early repaymentTypically, property professionals look for an ‘open bridge’ loan.
 With this, there is no definitive date on which they think everything will be tied up.
 However, there is a cut-off point by which the loan will need to be repaid.
-On most loans the cut-off point is around a year – although some unregulated bridging loans can last up to two years.
+On most loans the cut-off point is around 12-18 months – although some unregulated bridging loans can last up to two years.
 Crucially, there is generally no penalty for early repayment, meaning you can pay it back whenever the job’s done.

 How bridging loans can help property professionals?